LLNL/slewpy/docs/source/index.rst

 .. figure:: slewpy_sim.gif

+   Example visualization of a slewpy satellite simulation.
+The figure shows astrophysical transients appearing and disappearing on the celestial sphere (colored circles).
+Every        time an unfilled circle appears around a transient, it indicates that the transient was observed by a satellite in a 600 km altitude sun-synchronous polar orbit.
+Shaded regions     show various observing constraints: Moon, Sun, and Earth-limb constraints, as well as the high source density region of the Galactic plane.
+Transients are not observed when they    are in one of the constrained regions.

 A good place to get started is with the installation guide, getting started page and the the tutorial examples.